Skip to content

 How much can you borrow?

-Most lenders offer self-employed applicants between 4 and 4.5 times their assessed income, though some specialist lenders stretch to 5 or even 5.5 times for applicants with strong profiles.
-The key variable is how the lender calculates your income — which is why choosing the right lender matters so much.
+Most lenders will lend a self-employed applicant between 4 and 4.5 times their assessed income.
+Some specialist lenders stretch to 5, or even 5.5 times, where the profile is strong.
+The big variable is how the lender arrives at your income, and that is exactly why the right lender matters so much.

-Most lenders offer self-employed applicants between 4 and 4.5 times their assessed income, though some specialist lenders stretch to 5 or even 5.5 times for applicants with strong profiles.
-The key variable is how the lender calculates your income — which is why choosing the right lender matters so much.
+Most lenders will lend a self-employed applicant between 4 and 4.5 times their assessed income.
+Some specialist lenders stretch to 5, or even 5.5 times, where the profile is strong.
+The variable that moves the number is how the lender works out your income, which is why choosing the right lender matters so much.

-Use our borrowing calculator to get an initial estimate of what you might be able to borrow, and our repayment calculator to see what your monthly payments could look like.
+Try our borrowing calculator for a first estimate of what you might borrow, then our repayment calculator to see what the monthly payments could look like.

 Typical income multiples